-With a constantly evolving digital environment, brand guardianship should strive to remain relevant and avoid being stifled by strict brand guidelines.
-This is particularly applicable to social media platforms such as Facebook and Instagram.
-A brand’s marketing guidelines may not support newer formats and must be constantly updated to ensure the brand identity is displayed correctly on even the newest of platforms.
-The agency can then be confident that no matter where they place the brand it will be portrayed accurately.
+With a constantly evolving digital environment, brand guardianship should strive to remain relevant and evolve to adapt to new challenges.
+It should avoid a rigid approach that follows strict brand guidelines and potentially stifling creativity.
+This is particularly applicable when it comes to social media platforms like Facebook or Instagram.
+A brand’s marketing guidelines may not support newer formats and must constantly be updated to ensure the brand identity is portrayed correctly on even the newest platforms.
+The agency can then be confident that no matter where they place the brand, it will be done appropriately.

-Brand guidelines, also referred to as brand identity or corporate identity (CI), are an invaluable tool used to protect the brand and how it is represented by its employees.
-Especially for larger organisations, a brand will have many voices.
-From the CEO, press relations officer, salespeople, social media and content managers and more.
-The key is correctly informing all of these people to what identity the brand has.
-This includes font types, colour palette, size and orientation of logos and key files.
-There should be one source accessible to all constantly updated with the correct assets and information.
-The brand guardian should be responsible for the oversight of the brand guidelines.
+Brand guidelines, also known as brand identity, or corporate identity (CI), are an invaluable tool used to protect the brand and its representation by employees.
+In large organisations, a brand will have numerous voices - from the CEO, press relations officer, salespeople, social media and content managers, among others.
+The brand guardian should inform all of these constituents of the brand identity so that there is company wide clarity and unification.
+This includes typography, colour palette, size and orientation of logos, key files, and messaging.
+There should be a single source of updated assets that should be accessible to all involved.
+The brand guardian responsible for this, and for the oversight of brand guidelines.

-Brand guidelines can look different depending on the type of sources.
-However, most often it comes in the form of a document stipulating specific uses of brand assets.
-It will clearly show use cases of for example logos and perhaps more importantly show how not to use said logo.
-It will include direct dos and do-nots but can also include more abstract points such as tone-of-voice and brand personality.
-Keep in mind that brand guidelines may be audience-specific and can vary depending on the region it is to be shown in.
+Brand guidelines can come in different forms depending on the type of sources.
+However, they most often come in the form of a document stipulating specific uses of brand assets.
+It will clearly show appropriate usage of assets such as logos, including direct dos and don’ts, as well as more abstract recommendations regarding tone-of-voice and brand personality.
+Keep in mind that brand guidelines may be audience-specific and can vary depending on its intended region.
 This should be clearly marked in the document so the correct guidelines are used in each market.

 Simply fill out the form below with as much detail as you can, and we’ll send you a quote within 24hrs — that includes your first-time 20% discount.